priyapotturu11792423asc/priyapotturu11792423asc/README.md

         System.out.println("Elements of original array: ");
         for (int i = 0; i < arr.length; i++) {
             System.out.print(arr[i] + " ");
         }

-        //Sort the array in ascending order
+        //when the array is initialized according to the given set of numerics deploy the enabler's code
-        for (int i = 0; i < arr.length; i++) {
+        //Sort the array in ascending order when it goes under written range values and the length varies with given set of array values for (int i = 0; i < arr.length; i++) {
             for (int j = i+1; j < arr.length; j++) {
                if(arr[i] > arr[j]) {